asiimovgit/git-task/README.md

 And now merge DV branch to main [conflict? solve it!]

 Edit the merge message and save as "Second Merge almost killed me!"

+Create 2 branches called "stash-me" and "stash-fw" and switch to stash-me

+Create a file stashme.txt and edit n paste the message "Not going to save here" [ IMP : Dont commit ]

+Switch and Commit it to stash-fw branch.

+Now switch to master and edit first.txt and add text "Stash sceneario 2" and commit as "Stash sceneario phase 2"

+Switch to stash-fw and edit first.txt add message "No way back" [ IMP : Dont commit ]

+Now try to switch to main.
+Not able to switch ?
+Git wont let you do it.[ Conflict ??
+Real use of stash ]